hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 **Code Explained:**

-This code structure is based in time invervals, we want to be able to execute some code periodically, we don't want it to run everytime the main loop comes back again, that would be disastrous setting up the PWM for a Servo, we don't want to use delay functions either because it's a waste of processing resources and once the micro enters in a delay it cannot do anything else until it's done.
+This code structure is based in time invervals, we want to be able to execute some code periodically, we don't want it to run everytime the main loop comes back again, that would be disastrous setting up the PWM for a Servo, we don't want to use delay functions either because it's a waste of processing resources since once the micro enters in a delay routine it cannot do anything else until it's done.

 What do we do then?
 In embedded software you normally would use a RTOS (Real Time Operative System) or Interruptions, the creators of Arduino actually use both inside Arduino's kernel code, but they decided not to let us touch them, instead they provide us with a function called `millis()`, this function returns an `unsigned long` number which represents the milliseconds elapsed since the arduino was turned on.
 So, using a clever `if statement` we can build some sort of task manager: